-Relinquishment Notice: If ACCUs are over-issued to a project or there is a significant reversal event (invoked where reversal is at least the smaller of 50ha or 5% of the CEA) that releases abated emissions (e.g. vegetation is destroyed by an avoidable fire), the CER can order a project proponent to return an equivalent amount of ACCUs.
+Relinquishment Notice: If ACCUs are over-issued to a project or there is a significant reversal event (greater than 5% of the CEA) that releases abated emissions (e.g. because vegetation is destroyed by an avoidable fire), the CER can order a project proponent to return an equivalent amount of ACCUs.

-Carbon Maintenance Obligation: If there is a significant reversal event that the CER determines to have been avoidable, the CER may declare that an area of land within a project area is subject to a carbon maintenance obligation (CMO).
-CMOs place requirements to protect remaining carbon stores to prevent further losses.
-Copies of the declaration are given to the project proponent, as well as each Eligible Interest Holder, and the relevant land registrar.
-A project proponent will not receive any ACCUs while a CMO is in effect.
+Carbon Maintenance Obligation: If there is a significant reversal event that the CER determines to have been avoidable, they may issue the project proponent with a carbon maintenance obligation (CMO).
+CMOs place requirements upon the project proponent to protect remaining carbon stores to prevent further losses.
+A project proponent will not receive any ACCUs while a CMO is in effect - generally until they can demonstrate that they have restored the lost carbon.